Rehabilitation Psychology Fellowship

 The Office of Equal Opportunity and Affirmative Action (EOAA) supports the University’s compliance with the law and spirit of equal opportunity and affirmative action as it relates to race, color, creed, religion, national origin, citizenship, sex, age, marital status, sexual orientation, gender identity or expression, disability, or status as a disabled veteran or Vietnam-era veteran, or other protected veterans.
 Further information regarding these policies and statutes may be obtained through the University of Washington Equal Opportunity Office website.

 In order to successfully complete this fellowship, fellows must demonstrate successful acquisition of advanced competencies in Rehabilitation Psychology including assessment, intervention, consultation, research and evaluation, supervision and teaching, and management and administration.
-The minimal levels of achievement for our fellows to maintain good standing and to progress satisfactorily through and complete the program are ratings of “A” (Advanced), “HI” (High Intermediate), or “I” Intermediate, for no less than 80% of ratings by the mid-fellowship evaluation as measured by the Fellowship Competency Assessment Form.
-In addition, by the end of fellowship evaluation, no “E” (Entry Level), “R” (Remedial) or “I” (Intermediate) ratings will be present.
+The minimal levels of achievement for our fellows to maintain good standing and to progress satisfactorily through and complete the program are ratings of “A” (Advanced), “HI” (High Intermediate), or “I” Intermediate, for no less than 80% of ratings by the mid-fellowship evaluation.
+In addition, by the end of fellowship evaluation, all ratings will be in the “A” (Advanced) or “HI” (High Intermediate) categories.

 The salary amount is determined by the current NRSA stipend schedule for your level of experience.
 This amount may be modified upward when the schedule is updated and/or when you reach another level.
 This is a 100% full time, 12-month appointment.